UriTk/discord-bot/README.md

 # discord-bot
 Bots I made for discord.
 Probably all python, mostly all fiverr.
+Lacking some newer references (2021-Present), mostly due to it being propietary code.
 As a brief description of these:

 MZ.